Saumya-28/map_project/README.md

 # map_project

-A Flutter project demonstating the integration on Google Maps.
+A Flutter project demonstating the integration of Google Maps.

 # About